 Some of the best-known cryptography systems and programs include RSA encryption, Schnorr signature, and PGP, while more complex cryptosystems involve signcryption and electronic cash.
 Free training courses on cryptography are available online, and developing these tech skills is certain to increase your marketability.
 In fact, cryptography is currently undergoing a bit of a resurgence.
 The skillset has doubled in value since 2010 and, according to the Foote Partners’ IT Index, has one of the highest market value increases of all non-certified tech skills.

 The last few years have seen a significant rise in the adoption of data governance systems, yet some people still believe that data governance is only focused on data quality management.
 In reality, data governance is the overall availability, usability, integrity, and security of data.
 As unstructured data has grown and new regulations like the GDPR and CCAR have taken effect, the data governance market has boomed, growing from $1.3 billion in 2018 to an expected value of $3.5 billion by 2023.

-For IT employees looking to expand their influence and improve business insights, data governance skills are a great asset.
+For IT employees looking to expand their influence and improve business insights, data governance and data warehousing skills are a great asset.
+To learn more about collecting and managing data from varied sources, you can start by exploring a Data Warehousing Tutorial.
 While the technical skills needed for data governance range from data storage and assessment to data use and protection, soft skills like communication and persuasion are also important.
 With a market value increase of almost 7 percent in the first half of 2018, data governance is proving to be an affordable tech skill with a bright future in 2019.

 Looking for a position where you can utilize your unique tech skillset?
 Our team can help you find the perfect opportunity.